djeada/Statistics-Notes/notes/spatial_statistics/geostatistics.md

 so the semivariance is zero by definition.

-With a nugget model, the theoretical variogram jumps from 0 at exactly $h=0$ to approximately $c_0$ for arbitrarily small positive separation.
+With a nugget model, the theoretical variogram is 0 at exactly $h=0$ and approaches $c_0$ as the separation becomes arbitrarily small but positive.

 This discontinuity represents unresolved variability or measurement noise.

----

-### 9.2 Partial sill
+### Partial sill

-The partial sill is the amount of spatially structured variance represented by the model.
+The partial sill is the portion of variance represented as spatially structured by the model.

 Here,